kunamech/js-kronos/Readme.md

 How to use it?
 ==

-Here is an example usage of the library with all functions avaible:
+Here is an example code with all the functions avaible:
 ```javascript
 const Kronos = require('js-kronos');
 const Client = new Kronos.createClient('token-string');